Are you tired of a low conversion rate despite putting in your best efforts to impress your audience?

 Established by Jill Konrath in 2012, the SNAP methodology aims to speed up the sales process by making it easy for busy and distracted prospects to adopt the product or service.
 It addresses the client’s perspective to help them understand, appreciate, and buy the offering.
 Here are the steps involved in this process-

-Unlike the traditional thinking that clients make one purchase decision, this methodology focuses on convincing the client at three decision points.
+Unlike the traditional thinking that clients make one purchase decision, this is a top sales methodology that focuses on convincing the client at three decision points.
 These are- allowing access, moving away from the current status, and then changing resources.

 In the book The Challenger Sale, Matthew Dixon and Brent Adamson asserted that every B2B salesperson fits into one of five personas: relationship builders, lone wolves, hard workers, reactive problem solvers, and challengers.